GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Discussion

-\cite{Ohno2020} investigated microphysical models of hazes and demonstrated that, under certain conditions (preferentially when $T_{\mathrm{eq}}=1000-1500$ K or for efficient eddy mixing when the diffusion coefficient is $\log K_{zz}\gtrsim9$), photochemical hazes can enhance the spectral slope by factors of $2-4$.
-The scattering slope from model M3.4 exceeds the maximum scattering slope investigated by \cite[][]{Ohno2020} ($-16\le\gamma\le0$), suggesting only extreme values of $\log K_{zz}>10$ could generate the slope observed in TOI-5205b. \cite{Pinhas2017} investigated the impact of mineral clouds (e.g., sulfide and chloride clouds) on the transmission spectra. \ce{KCl}, \ce{Na2S}, and \ce{ZnS} are the only known major mineral cloud species with condensation curves that cross the equilibrium temperature of TOI-5205b \citep[based on \texttt{Virga};][]{Batalha2020,Rooney2022}.
+\cite{Ohno2020} investigated microphysical models of hazes and demonstrated that, under certain conditions (preferentially when $T_{\mathrm{eq}}=1000-1500$ K or for efficient eddy mixing when the diffusion coefficient is $\log K_{zz}\gtrsim9$), photochemical hazes can enhance the spectral slope by factors of $2-4$. \cite{Pinhas2017} investigated the impact of mineral clouds (e.g., sulfide and chloride clouds) on the transmission spectra. \ce{KCl}, \ce{Na2S}, and \ce{ZnS} are the only known major mineral cloud species with condensation curves that cross the equilibrium temperature of TOI-5205b \citep[based on \texttt{Virga};][]{Batalha2020,Rooney2022}.
 These cloud species are unable to produce a scattering slope $\gamma<-8$ even if the cloud scale height is assumed to be identical to the atmospheric scale height.
-This suggests that neither mineral clouds nor hazes alone can reproduce the observed spectral slope in the transmission spectrum of TOI-5205b.
+This further supports the conclusion that neither mineral clouds nor hazes alone can reproduce the observed spectral slope in the transmission spectrum of TOI-5205b.

+We note that hydrocarbon aerosols, as opposed to silicate clouds and aerosols, are expected to be the dominant aerosol composition for giant exoplanets with $T_{\mathrm{eq}}<950$ K \citep{Gao2020} in part because the primary carbon reservoir changes from \ce{CO} to \ce{CH4} \citep[e.g.,][]{Lodders2002,Liang2004,Fortney2020}, which can photodissociate and is a known source of hydrocarbon hazes in the Solar System \citep[e.g.,][]{Horst2017,Mandt2023,Zhang2024,Gao2024}.
+In the context of warm gas giants, such as TOI-5205b, various studies \citep{Line2010,Line2011,Venot2015,Molaverdikhani2019} have shown that photochemistry could destroy simple species (such as \ce{CH4}) and produce more complex hydrocarbons, such as acetylene (\ce{C2H2}) and benzene (\ce{C6H6}), which may be important precursor molecules for haze \citep[e.g.,][]{Morley2015,Venot2020,Tsai2021}.